-A preeminent Queen’s Counsel and Chartered Tax Adviser with an Australia-wide practice, Mark specialises in revenue and trust law.
+A preeminent King’s Counsel and Chartered Tax Adviser with an Australia-wide practice, Mark specialises in revenue and trust law.

 Mark has provided complex advice to, and appeared for, commonwealth and state revenue authorities, Australia’s leading corporate groups, high net wealth individuals, as well as foreign investors in relation to proposed and completed domestic and cross-border transactions (including in estate and family law contexts).
 He accepts direct briefs from accounting firms to advise, to settle objections and private ruling applications, and he represents parties at Australian Taxation Office interviews and before the GAAR Panel.
 He is also briefed to appear before various alternative dispute resolution forums on behalf of his clients.